lnemsick-simp/pupmod-simp-autofs/README.md

 * This module does not support `amd` configuration.

-  * The `am-utils` service has been removed from Red Hat Enterprise Linux 8.
+  * The `am-utils` service has been removed from Red Hat Enterprise Linux 8, and the support tail for `amd` configuration is unclear.

 * This module has no direct support for creating hesiod-formatted map files.
 * This module does not manage program executables that may be referenced in an